frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/non_profit/donation.md

 You can set up RazorPay for capturing donations.
 You can find instructions on setting up razorpay [here](/docs/user/manual/en/erpnext_integration/razorpay-integration).

-You can follow the steps listed below to setup razorpay for donations.
+You can follow the steps listed below to setup Razorpay for donations.

 1. Setup RazorPay
 1. Setup RazorPay Webhook